 Consider the following weld mark inspection example.
-A very small wire is resistance welded to a large stainless steel pin at one end of the wire and to a large stainless steel header at the opposite end of the wire.
-The machine operators use a series of photographs prepared by the manufacturing engineer to identify "good", "hot", and "cold" welds.
-They also use the photographs to initiate electrode changes based on the weld mark appearance.
+A very small wire is resistance welded to a stainless steel pin at one end of the wire and to a large stainless steel header at the opposite end of the wire.
+The machine operators use photographs to identify "cold", "good", and "hot" welds.
+It is important to note that the photographic criteria were not based on any correlation between actual peel strength.

-Weld quality was suspected to be a function of the minor diameter dimension ("Y" in Figure 1) because as the electrode degraded, the shape of the minor diameter changed.
-To prove or disprove this supposition, new and used electrodes were used to make a series of test welds.
+Peel strength was assumed to be a function of the minor diameter dimension ("Y" in Figure 1) because as the electrode degraded, the shape of the minor diameter changed.
+To prove or disprove this assumption, new and used electrodes were used to make a series of test welds.
 Key dimensions defining the weld mark were measured.
-Each weld was then pulled tested.
-All of the dimensional data and pull test data were then analyzed to see if a correlation existed between any weld dimension (appearance) and the weld pull strength.
+Each weld was then peel tested.
+All of the dimensional data and peel test data were then analyzed to see if a correlation existed between any weld dimension (appearance) and the peel strength.